-Pascal said that to arrive at truth, all contradictions 256px-Grant_DeVolson_Wood_-_American_Gothicmust be reconciled.
+Pascal said that to arrive at truth, all contradictions must be reconciled.
 (Pensee 684) When you consider his statement, it makes sense.
 If one person tells us that a paper we cannot see is black and another tells us that it is white, we must reconcile that contradiction to arrive at the truth.
 But, how do we do that?

 There are two common techniques.
 Using either of these techniques, we must first believe that both people believe in the truth of their statements, and that by reconciling the statements we can arrive at the ultimate truth.
 That is the bedrock to any inquiry.